Support your student before university

 For more detailed information about entrance requirements see Apply and enrol.

-Our Best preparation for university study leaflet is a useful guide to help students pick school subjects.
+Our 2020 Best Prep Flyer is a useful guide to help students pick school subjects.

 Our interactive best prep tool (on this linked page) can provide online guidance about subjects needed for a specific qualification.